kartik2309/RLPack/docs/models/in_built/mlp.md

 passed in config dict, this can be adjusted accordingly.
 - `dropout`: The dropout probability to be applied on the last layer.

 The activation (keyed `activation_args`) is applied at the output of each layer except the final layer.
+Note that if you are directly using the class and not the simulator, make sure to read the documentation for `rlpack.models.mlp.Mlp`